chriseborowski/walletone/README.md

-# WalletOne: Advanced Credit Card Management System
+# WalletOne: Virtual Credit Card Management System

 WalletOne is a robust Java-based virtual credit card management system designed for efficient handling of card information, user data, and related operations, all in the command-line interface (CLI).